tharikishore/appengine-startwith/README.md

-## Google Cloud SQL/App Engine native Hibernate JPA demo
+## Google Appengine + Gaelyk + Cloud SQL/App Engine native Hibernate JPA demo

-This demo contains an example program that shows how to use [Hibernate](http://www.hibernate.org/) [JPA](http://en.wikipedia.org/wiki/Java_Persistence_API) with native MySQL connections to connect from [Google App Engine](https://developers.google.com/appengine/) to [Google Cloud SQL](https://developers.google.com/cloud-sql) both in development mode and on App Engine.

 * This project is build with gradle
 * Is configured to use Hibernate (if needed)